AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-17-add-a-contact-form-to-your-website-for-free-with-formspree.md

 Finally, as I mentioned earlier, if you reply, the recipient's address will be filled in automatically:

-{% include posts/picture.html img="reply" ext="PNG" alt="Replying to the email auto-fills the recipient's email address." shadow=false %}
+{% include posts/picture.html img="reply" ext="JPG" alt="Replying to the email auto-fills the recipient's email address." shadow=false %}

 {% include linkedHeading.html heading="Setting Up a Honeypot Trap for Bots 🍯" level=2 %}